BoriaK/ns3.40-SharedBuffer/README.md

 in the [ns-3 App Store documentation](https://www.nsnam.org/docs/contributing/html/external.html).

 # ns-3.4-shared-buffer
-this version is an Addon on top of the ns-3.38. in order to get it, first download the official ns-3.38 version. in "Edit CMake Cache": NS3_WARNINGS_AS_ERRORS -> off "Clean Rebuild All Projects" delete the following files and folders from the project:
+this version is an Addon on top of the ns-3.40. in order to get it, first download the official ns-3.40 version. delete the following files and folders from the project:
 * CMakeLists.txt
 * README.md
 * VERSION
 * scratch/
 * src/

-then perform git pull from the repository. clean re-build (CMake)
+then perform git pull from the repository.
+# Initialize git repository
+git init
+# Add your remote repository
+git remote add origin https://github.com/BoriaK/ns3.40-SharedBuffer.git
+# try: "nice" pull
+git pull origin master
+# if it failes due to some untracked working tree files, Force overwrite by checking out the remote branch directly:
+git fetch origin
+git reset --hard origin/master

+CMake:
+in "Edit CMake Cache": NS3_WARNINGS_AS_ERRORS -> off "Clean Rebuild All Projects"